Tim Anderson Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.98 team ERA that ranks 25th among all MLB pitching staffs.
+- The Reds have a 4.92 team ERA that ranks 26th among all league pitching staffs.

-- The Reds rank 13th in baseball in home runs given up (35 total, 1.1 per game).
+- The Reds rank 14th in baseball in home runs surrendered (37 total, 1.1 per game).

-- Lodolo (2-1 with a 6.16 ERA and 44 strikeouts in 30 2/3 innings pitched) makes the start for the Reds, his seventh of the season.
+- Ashcraft makes the start for the Reds, his seventh of the season.
+He is 2-0 with a 2.00 ERA and 27 strikeouts in 36 2/3 innings pitched.

-- In his last appearance on Sunday, the lefty tossed five innings against the Oakland Athletics, allowing three earned runs while surrendering five hits.
+- The right-hander last pitched on Wednesday against the San Diego Padres, when he tossed six innings, allowing one earned run while giving up six hits.

-- In six games this season, the 25-year-old has put up a 6.16 ERA and 12.9 strikeouts per nine innings, while allowing a batting average of .338 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.